Merluin/Merluin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

- am a French cognitive neuroscientist and registered clinical psychologist whose career bridges clinical practice, social work, and advanced neuroscience research.
+I am a French cognitive neuroscientist and registered clinical psychologist whose career bridges clinical practice, social work, and advanced neuroscience research.
 Before entering academia, I worked for several years in frontline social services with individuals facing severe mental health challenges, addiction, and social exclusion.
 Far from being a detour, this formative period grounded my scientific ambitions in real-world clinical needs and gave me first-hand insight into emotional regulation, resilience, and the complexity of human behavior—insight rarely found in researchers trained solely in academic settings.

 Since transitioning into neuroscience research, I have built a distinctive profile at the intersection of sensorimotor neuroscience, social cognition, and neuromodulation, with a specialized focus on facial motor control and emotion recognition.
 My trajectory led me to Italy, where I completed both doctoral and postdoctoral training in a dynamic and internationally recognized research environment.
 These experiences were enriched by an academic placement in the United Kingdom and a visiting research period at the CNRS Lyon – Institut des Sciences Cognitives Marc Jeannerod, where I further deepened my expertise in comparative and translational neuroscience.